What are content hubs?

 If you need more ideas, do a Google search for your subject, then look at the ‘People also ask’ and ‘Related searches’ sections on the results page.

-5. Keep your visitors engaged
+5. They keep your visitors engaged

 Once you have attracted visitors to your content hub, you can keep them there by signposting them to additional hub content they might find useful.

-6. Use a multimedia approach
+6. They support a multimedia approach

 Everyone has their favourite way of consuming content.
 Some prefer to read, others like to watch a video and some like to listen to podcasts in the car.